Daniel-Cortez/pawn-3.2-plus/readme.md

 <li>Added custom interpreter core (<code>amx_Exec</code>) which merges two standard cores (the GCC-specific one and the ANSI C one) into one codebase.
 <br/>The new core has additional runtime checks that fix various bugs and vulnerabilities in the interpreter.
-<br/>For example, in the original Pawn 3.2 most of the memory (stack/heap and data sections) access instructions don't have any address checks, which allows to read/write data outside of the script memory.
-<br/>There are also no checks for stack overflow/underflow in any of the stack operations (other than the <code>STACK</code> opcode), so it's possible to use <code>SCTRL 4</code> to make <code>CIP</code> point outside of the script memory and then read/write data from there with <code>PUSH*</code>/<code>POP*</code> instructions.
-<br/>These two and a few other kinds of vulnerabilities are fixed in the new core.
 The old cores still can be used by disabling the <code>PAWN_USE_NEW_AMXEXEC</code> option in the CMake project.
 </li>